gianj988/vue-events-backbone-public/README.md

 For more info on how to install a directive in your vue app please refer to **[the Vue3 doc on custom directive](https://vuejs.org/guide/reusability/custom-directives)**
 It is advised to install this directive globally in order to allow its use on all components in your project.

-Take note of nameOfYourChoice because it will becaome the actual directive name to use with "v-".
+Take note of nameOfYourChoice because it will become the actual directive name to use with "v-".

 ### 2. REGISTER EVENT LISTENERS USING THE DIRECTIVE